 The system boundary includes the CO2 emissions from the life cycle stages shown in Figures 3 and 4 for neat diesel and biodiesel blends, respectively.
 For neat diesel, the stages include crude oil extraction, crude oil refining, and distribution.
-For biodiesel, the stages include and harvesting of coconut, farming processing, production of coconut oil, production and purification of coconut methyl ester, and biodiesel blend distribution.
-For both neat diesel and coconut biodiesel, the GHG emissions from products and transportation of intermediate also accounted.
-The system products are boundaries are indicated by the dashed liens in Figures 3 and 4.
+For biodiesel, the stages include and harvesting of coconut, farming copra processing, production of coconut oil, production and purification of coconut methyl ester, and biodiesel blend distribution.
+For both neat diesel and coconut biodiesel, the GHG emissions from products and transportation of intermediate also accounted. products are The system boundaries are indicated by the dashed liens in Figures 3 and 4.